Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Should I take pain relievers during a dental emergency?

 Yes, over-the-counter pain relievers can temporarily help manage your discomfort.
 However, it’s essential to remember that painkillers alone won’t be enough to treat your dental emergency!
-You still need to see us right away.
 If you are experiencing bleeding, avoid taking medications like aspirin and ibuprofen.
 These products thin blood and can end up causing extra bleeding.

 When should I go to the ER instead of an emergency dentist?